TFact-96/ProgTheorie/README.md

 # Protein Pow(d)er

 ## Getting started<br>
-- Do `pip3 install -r requirements.txt` <br>
+- Install the requirements with `pip install -r requirements.txt`

-- Format: `python main.py [protein_string] [optimalization_type]`<br>
+- Format for running: `python main.py [protein_string] [optimalization_type]`<br>
 - `protein_string`: A combination of C's, H's and P's.
 The desired protein chain.
 Example: `PPCHHPPCHPPPPCHHHHCHHPPHHPPPPHHPPHPP`<br>
 - `optimalization_type`:<br>
 `R` = Generate a random configuration of the protein string.<br>
 `RHC` = Perform a Restart Hill Climb on the protein string.<br>
 `SA` = Perform a (Bruteforce) Simulated Annealing on the protein string.<br>
-- The random moves with both the Restart Hill Climb and the Simulated Annealing are Pull Moves on nodes, explained below.<br>
-- Further instructions appear when you run the program for each optimalization algorithm.<br>
+- Further instructions appear when you run the program for each optimalization algorithm, algorithms are explained below.<br>

 ## Algorithms